 Jamie went on to train as an Acupuncturist at the College of Integrated Chinese Medicine in Reading.
 Graduating in 2013 he joined the British Acupuncture Council (MBAcC).
 Jamie’s other training has been in Shiatsu Facelift, Cosmetic Facial acupuncture and Fertility Acupuncture.
 He is a Yoga teacher (a graduate from the Mount Madonna Institute in California), as well as a Shodan grade Instructor of Shintaido.
 He has completed his apprenticeship in Chinese Herbs with the Jing Fang Apprenticeship with Frances Turner.

-East West College was founded in 2009 in Farnham to teach a three-year Diploma of Shiatsu.
-In 2012, with Fugaku Ito and Nicole Beauvois of Anma France, East West College organised a two Diploma of Anma at East West College, and workshops on Japanese Sotai techniques for releasing muscular tension.
-Jamie's teaching on pulse diagnosis is based on the Chinese classic 'The Mai Jing', uncovering new aspects of diagnosis.
-Jamie's new book (out on 23 April 2022) is entitled 'Essential Pulse Diagnosis in Chinese Medicine' outlines this teaching method.
-He is also our main tutor for the introductory course: 'Fundamentals of Applied Channel Theory.'
+About East West College: The college was founded in 2009 in Farnham to teach a three-year Diploma of Shiatsu.
+In 2012, with Fugaku Ito and Nicole Beauvois of Anma France, we organised two Diploma of Anma at East West College, and workshops on Japanese Sotai techniques for releasing muscular tension.
+Since 2016 Jamie's teaching on pulse diagnosis has been based on the Chinese pulse classic 'The Mai Jing', uncovering new aspects of diagnosis.
+His new book (published by Singing Dragon on 23 April 2022) entitled 'Essential Pulse Diagnosis in Chinese Medicine' outlines this teaching method.
+We have taught Applied Channel Theory as CPD since 2017.
+Jamie is our main tutor for the introductory course: 'Fundamentals of Applied Channel Theory' and our recent intermediate course: 'Explore the Yang Channels' where he explains channel differentiation and clincial reasoning.

 In a word: "no".
 All three of these teachers did emphasise the need for palpation of channels and used ideas that relate to the six channels (Taiyang, Shaoyin etc.) but Dr. Wang's approach contains a theory base very much in line with classical Chinese Medicine, whereas Dr. Tung (and Dr. Tan whose work was based on Dr. Tung) has a different lineage of thinking.